vasudhaktippari/Automation_Exercise_Project/README.md

 - Reports and screenshots will be generated automatically in the respective folders.

 ## Contributors
--   Priyanka (Team Lead)
+-   Akash Mangond
+-	Benakeshwar G K
--	Kaviyanjali M
+-	Nayeem Laheji
--	Keerthana V S
+-	Nischith S Gowda
--	Asha R
+-	Vasudha K Tippari